Isuxtech/mTechChallenge/README.md

-Feel free to contactthe Author  for any addition information
+Feel free to contact the Author  for any addition information